xealits/TopTaus/Readme.txt

                  --> move hardcoded parameters to configuration file via edm::ParameterSet (minimize the need for recompiling)
 		 --> import batch submission and modify process in order to run on a given subset of events.
 		     (add s.th like void processEvents(uint firstEv, uint lastEv, string dataset){ if(string...)
 CutflowAnalyzer::process_ttbar(.. process(firstEv, lastEv) ..)  }
+		     Doing that needs to redefine the total number of events in the event reweighting according to xsec and N_mc_evts

 - MVA code --> port to binary and commit